University Threat Assessment Group

-The Threat Assessment Group (TAG) serves to identify potential risks of harm to persons or property of the university at an early a stage as possible and to work constructively and collaboratively with all involved parties before problems escalate.
+The University Threat Assessment Group (UTAG) serves to identify potential risks of harm to persons or property of the university at an early a stage as possible and to work constructively and collaboratively with all involved parties before problems escalate.

-- Director of Public Safety, who serves as the chair
+- Director of Public Safety/Police Chief, who serves as the chair

 - UCPD Command Staff